Malware vs Virus: Similarities and Differences

 Direct Action Virus

-It is a type of computer virus that executes its malicious code when a user accesses or executes an infected file.
+It is a computer virus that executes its malicious code when a user accesses or executes an infected file.
 Simply put, direct-action viruses typically target specific files and take action immediately upon execution.

 Direct Action Virus Attack Example: Direct action virus named Rugrat could seek out all 64-bit executable files within the directory and subdirectories where it was executed.
 Upon finding these files, the Rugrat virus would infect them with malicious code.